Amy Scholten, MPH

 Women are diagnosed with GAD twice as often as men.
 Reasons for this include hormonal factors, cultural expectations, and more willingness to visit doctors and talk about their anxiety.

 Anxiety disorders tend to run in families.
 This may be due to family dynamics, such as the failure to learn effective coping skills, overprotective behaviors, abuse, and violence.

 Approximately one-fourth of first-degree relatives will be affected.

-can increase the risk of GAD.
+drugs can increase the risk of GAD.

-Patients with chronic illnesses have a greater risk of GAD.
+People with chronic illnesses have a greater risk of GAD.

 Members of poor minority groups, particularly immigrants, tend to be at greater risk for developing GAD.
 This may be due to problems adjusting to a new culture, feelings of inferiority, alienation, and loss of strong family ties.